Dash0 Kubernetes Operator

 --from-literal=token=auth_...your-token-here...

 With this example command, you would create a secret with the name dash0-authorization-secret in the namespace dash0-system.
-If you installed the operator into a different namespace, replace the --namespace parameter accordingly.
+If you installed (or plan to install) the operator into a different namespace, replace the --namespace parameter accordingly.

 yaml